Bamit-2021/Forecasting-Demand-for-Optimized-Inventory-Planning/README.md

 2018-06-29	1182259
 </pre>

-It have 180 rows × 1 columns
+It has 180 rows × 1 column

 ---------
 ## **Graph Analysis**